LiveHelperChat/doc/docs/language.md

 You now can make translations directly on [https://www.transifex.com/projects/p/live-helper-chat/](https://www.transifex.com/projects/p/live-helper-chat/)

 I constantly update live helper chat translations based on transifex updates.
-So the easiest way to have a new language just translate it there and i will add it automatically to live helper chat.
+So the easiest way to have a new language just translate it there and I will add it automatically to live helper chat.

+## How configure Live Helper Chat header detection languages?

+Recent version already have it configured but if you want to play around see.
+In

+> System configuration -> Speech

+You can find few usefull links

+* `Languages` - it's all defined languages in Live Helper Chat.
+Where each language can be mapped to a specific siteaccess.
+* `Dialects` - dialects is basically a short code for a langauge.
+When we do language detection from browser we are looking to match one of these.

 ## Installing translations for web client.